mattwatsoncodes/ground-control/README.md

 You will be asked to confirm your GitHub and SVN repositories.

 ## [More Information](#more-information)
-You can find out more about the plugin, including the changelog in the [`readme.text` file](https://github.com/mwtsn/ground-control/blob/master/readme.txt), which the
+You can find out more about the plugin, including the changelog in the [`readme.txt` file](https://github.com/mwtsn/ground-control/blob/master/readme.txt), which the
 WordPress repository uses to display information about the plugin.

 You can also view the plugin on the WordPress repository here: N/A